vkola-lab/vkola-lab.github.io/_pages/recruitment.md

 permalink: /recruitment/
 ---

+We form small teams comprising individuals with complementary expertise and work persistently to build comprehensive solutions.

 ## Open positions

-We are actively recruting trainees at various levels.
+We are actively recruiting trainees at various levels.

 An ideal candidate who wants to pursue a PhD in our lab is expected to have necessary background in computer science and interest to pursue biomedical research.